openstack-archive/docs-specs/specs/kilo/migrate-to-new-web-design.rst

 ----------

 Research:

 January 2015
 - Investigate how to publish PDF files within this new design.
-- Investigate how to ensure translation toolchain is supported with this new design.
 - Investigate using index.rst collections across repos for new deliverable assembly.
 This is not a required task for the migration, but will certainly help with information architecture going forward towards "every page is page one" rather than book-like deliverables. (jaegerandi)

 Frameworks:

 January: Create a taxonomy for suggested tags as part of the `Conventions wiki page
 <https://wiki.openstack.org/wiki/Documentation/Markup_conventions>`_
 (klevenstein, loquacities)

-January 15, 2015: Create jinja2 templates from Jekyll designs for:
+DONE January 15, 2015: Create jinja2 templates from Jekyll designs for:

- - landing page (fifieldt)
+* landing page and search (fifieldt)

-February 1, 2015: Create jinja2 templates from Jekyll designs for:
- - search page
-February 20, 2015: Create Sphinx template from Jekyll design for:
+DONE February 20, 2015: Create Sphinx template from Jekyll design for:

- - content page
+* content pages (annegentle)

-February: Replace static www jinja templates in openstack-manuals with new design
+DONE February: Replace static www jinja templates in openstack-manuals with new design

 Proof of concept with content:

 February 15, 2015: Migrate DocBook to RST for these books in this priority
 order:

-End User Guide
+* End User Guide
-Admin User Guide
+* Admin User Guide

+Tracking on wiki page: https://wiki.openstack.org/wiki/Documentation/Migrate

-February 28, 2015: Update our build infrastructure so that sphinx is used for publishing these documents:
+February 28, 2015: Update our build infrastructure so that Sphinx is used for publishing these documents:

-End User Guide
+* End User Guide
-Admin User Guide
+* Admin User Guide

 February 20, 2015: Test templates across browsers to ensure parity with design:

 * Chrome on Ubuntu, Fedora, Mac, Windows
 * Firefox on Ubuntu, Fedora, Mac, Windows

+March 2015: Test translation toolchain.
+Ying Chun Guo (Daisy) has agreed to investigate.

-February 15, 2015: Update oslosphinx to have new openstack-docs theme:
+DONE February 15, 2015: Update oslosphinx to have new openstackdocs theme:
 Currently the theme name is "openstack."
-Reviewing the plan with Doug Hellman, we can either keep the openstack theme and start one named "openstack-doc" or update the openstack theme to be the new design.
-I prefer to name a new one "openstack-doc" so that the current openstack theme which can indicate when a project's doc is incubated remains.
+Reviewing the plan with Doug Hellman, we can either keep the openstack theme and start one named "openstackdocs" or update the openstack theme to be the new design.
+I prefer to name a new one "openstackdocs" so that the current openstack theme which can indicate when a project's doc is incubated remains.

-Updated to add: looking at the information architecture of the header, it looks like it's best to have an openstack docs theme that doesn't necessarily live in oslosphinx.
+DONE Updated to add: looking at the information architecture of the header, it looks like it's best to have an openstack docs theme that doesn't necessarily live in oslosphinx.
 Oslosphinx is used for http://specs.openstack.org, http://ci.openstack.org,